-The assessment of impacts on the rail network itself, or on environmental values affected by changes in rail traffic, such as due to dust, noise or vibration, will also consider the following matters:
+The assessment of impacts on the rail network, including private railway networks, or on environmental values affected by changes in rail traffic, such as due to dust, noise or vibration, will also consider the following matters:

-- the likely size of trains and the number of train paths needed to move materials, products or wastes to or from the project site - new or altered rail transport infrastructure to meet demand from the project - impacts on rail freight and other transport services (e.g. variability on existing train path availability)

-- impacts on passenger transport and servicesimpacts at interface points with other private and public transport pathways such as roadway level crossings or occupational crossings (i.e. those crossings which form part of private access pathways to and from residential or business sites).
-Any impact to level crossings should be assessed using the Australian Level Crossing Assessment Model - the requirements for any approvals needed for rail crossings by roads or other infrastructure.
+- the likely size of trains and the number of train paths needed to move materials, products or wastes to or from the project site - impacts of project traffic during all project phases, particularly at interface points with other private and public transport pathways such as railway level crossings (i.e. those crossings that form part of private access pathways to and from residential and business sites).
+Any impact on level crossings should be assessed using the Australian Level Crossing Assessment Model (ALCAM).
+Outline appropriate mitigation measures that will be implemented. - new or altered rail transport infrastructure to meet demand from the project - impacts on rail freight and other transport services (e.g. variability on existing train path availability) - impacts on passenger transport and services - the requirements for any approvals needed for rail crossings by roads or other infrastructure.